dindahaniaputri/soc-log-analysis/README.md

 The use of "Chef Client" suggests automated activity rather than a human user.

 This pattern is consistent with scanning or probing attempts.
+The behavior is not typical of normal users and indicates possible automated scanning activity.

 ## Conclusion
 The activity is classified as suspicious due to repeated failed requests and automated behavior.
+From a SOC analyst perspective, this activity would be classified as low to medium severity and should be monitored for further escalation.

 ## Recommendation
 - Monitor the IP for further activity